saurabh1088/notes/Logging/OSLog.md

 This persistence is on the device.
 One can use log collect to get logs from device to MacBook

+> One can override default storage behaviour for each log level using tools or custom configuration profiles.

 ### Performance